juraj80/mongoDB_basic_syntax/README.md

 **Connecting to MongoDB via Python**

+Let's go back to our service_app template file and set the global_init function up for running it in our production environment.
+If we would put the template on our web server, it would talk to local host and have a big fail.
+So instead we need to go and add some default parameters to our mongo connection in mongo_setup.py.

+nosql/mongo_setup.py

 ```
 import mongoengine

 * def global_init(user=None, password=None, port=27017, server='localhost', use_ssl=True):
 *    if user or password: